veebch/veebch/README.md

 - [Diary](https://veeb.ch/projects) - where we write overly short summaries of what we're up to,
 - <a rel="me" href="https://fosstodon.org/@veeb">Mastodon</a> - where we post the occasional update.

-or chat to us on
+or chat to us in real time on

 - [IRC](https://web.libera.chat/?nick=LotOfFroth%3F#veeb) (#veeb on irc.libera.chat).